junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "What about it?"
 Cas looks down at his hands, the black goo is not dripping as much as it did when they first came back, but sure enough, he's still not fully well and himself.

 "What are you gonna do if Dick takes over again when you're fighting Raphael or Lucifer?"
-Dean asks.
+Dean reasons.

 "Then I die."
-Cas answers easily, "Or I don't die, and the leviathans kill the archangels, because they're stronger."
+Cas answers easily, "Or I don't die, and the leviathans kill the archangels, because rock beats scissors, leviathans beat angels."

 "Which always leaves the biggest shark in the tank, exactly."
 Dean suggests, "Why don't we take it strategically, then?
-Throw all of them in the same tank, let them fight."
+Throw all of them in the same tank, let them fight.
+We watch on the bench with popcorns, how about that?"

 "What happens to the winner?"
 Cas tilts his head.

 "Nothing.
-Whoever wins wins, but they are still in the tank -- in our case, the tank is the Cage."
+Whoever wins wins, but they are still in the tank -- in our case, it's the Cage."
 Dean says cheerfully, "If the Cage really is as good as everyone says it is, then we can just leave them there forever, all problems solved.
 No one dies and we come home happily ever after."

 Cas thinks about it, "It might actually work."

 A dark black vein crawls across Cas's cheek as he speaks, it moves over his eye briefly.
-Cas blinks a handful of times.
+Cas blinks far too many times.
 Then with a over compensated smile, he says, "Thank you, Dean.
 That's a really good advice.
 I'll definitely take it."

 Castiel's body turns to the door ready to head out again.